SERG-Delft/in4334-2021/README.md

 ### October 29th: Presentation day and project deadline

-Each student will present their research project:
+Each team will present their research project:

 * 10-15 minutes presentation
 * 10 minutes of questions